-7. The United States Bankruptcy Court for the Southern District of New York has jurisdiction over this matter pursuant to 28 U.S.C. §§ 157 and 1334 and the Amended Standing

-Order of Reference from the United States District Court for the Southern District of New York, dated February 1, 2012.
-The Debtors confirm their consent, pursuant to rule 7008 of the Federal Rules of Bankruptcy Procedure (the "Bankruptcy Rules"), to the entry of a final order by the Court in connection with this motion to the extent that it is later determined that the Court, absent consent of the parties, cannot enter final orders or judgments in connection herewith consistent with Article III of the United States Constitution.
+- 8. The United States Bankruptcy Court for the Southern District of New York has jurisdiction over this matter pursuant to 28 U.S.C. §§ 157 and 1334 and the Amended Standing Order of Reference from the United States District Court for the Southern District of New York, dated February 1, 2012.
+The Debtors confirm their consent, pursuant to rule 7008 of the Federal Rules of Bankruptcy Procedure (the "Bankruptcy Rules"), to the entry of a final order by the Court in connection with this motion to the extent that it is later determined that the Court, absent consent of the parties, cannot enter final orders or judgments in connection herewith consistent with Article III of the United States Constitution. - 9.
+Venue is proper pursuant to 28 U.S.C. §§ 1408 and 1409.

-- 8. Venue is proper pursuant to 28 U.S.C. §§ 1408 and 1409. - 9.
-The bases for the relief requested herein are sections 105(a), 363(b), and 503(c) of title 11 of the United States Code (the "Bankruptcy Code") and Bankruptcy Rule 6004.
+10. The bases for the relief requested herein are sections 105(a), 363(b), and 503(c) of title 11 of the United States Code (the "Bankruptcy Code"), and Rule 6004 of the Local Bankruptcy Rules for the Southern District of New York (the "Local Rules").